team5735/SoftwareTrainingDocs/lessons/007_basic_motor_control.md

-# Basic Motor Control

-> This lesson will be very hands-on.
-The goal is to get everyone comfortable with controlling motors and reading from the encoders.

-## Introduction

-Motors are the muscles of our robot.
-They are what allow us to drive, shoot, and manipulate game pieces.
-In this lesson, we'll learn how to control motors using WPILib.

-## Motor Controllers
+# Motors: Making Things Move

+> This is where the fun begins!
+In this lesson, we'll learn how to control motors, the muscles of our robot.
+This will be a hands-on lesson, so get ready to make some sparks fly (not literally, of course).

+## The Brains Behind the Brawn

-To control a motor, we need a motor controller.
-A motor controller is a small electronic device that takes a signal from the RoboRIO and uses it to control the speed and direction of a motor.
-There are several different types of motor controllers that are legal for FRC use, but on our team, we primarily use the REV Robotics SPARK MAX.
+To control a motor, we need a **motor controller**.
+This is a small electronic device that sits between the RoboRIO and the motor.
+It takes a signal from the RoboRIO and translates it into the power that makes the motor spin.

+On our team, we use the **REV Robotics SPARK MAX** motor controller.
+It's a powerful and versatile controller that's perfect for FRC.

-## Creating a Motor Subsystem
+## Your First Motor Subsystem

-As we learned in the previous lesson, we use subsystems to organize our code.
-Let's create a simple subsystem for a single motor.
+Let's create a simple subsystem to control a single motor.
+As we learned in the last lesson, a subsystem is a class that represents a part of the robot.
+Here's what a basic motor subsystem looks like:

 ```java
 package frc.robot.subsystems;